cvxgrp/osc/README.md

     cd box
     ./warm_start.out

-osc.out runs the algorithm from a cold-start just once warm_start.out performs NUM_WARM warm-start simulations
+osc.out runs the algorithm from a cold-start just once
+warm_start.out performs NUM_WARM warm-start simulations

-to remove compiled objects and binaries type in oper_splt_code/ directory:
+to remove compiled objects and binaries type
+in oper_splt_code/ directory:

     make clean

 ==========================================================
-the code fore examples presented in the paper are in the following directories:
+the code fore examples presented in the paper are in
+the following directories:

-box/ : box constrained quadratic optimal control finance/ : multi-period portfolio optimization rob_est/ : robust state estimation sup_ch/ : supply chain management
+box/ : box constrained quadratic optimal control
+finance/ : multi-period portfolio optimization
+rob_est/ : robust state estimation
+sup_ch/ : supply chain management

 ==========================================================
 the binaries can take additional arguments, e.g.:

     ./osc.out data_KKT data_prox

-the first argument must be the main data file (see below) the second argument must be the prox data file
+the first argument must be the main data file (see below)
+the second argument must be the prox data file

-if no arguments are supplied the binaries use the default data files: data_KKT data_prox
+if no arguments are supplied the binaries use the default
+data files: data_KKT data_prox

 ==========================================================
 This directory consists of the following files:

-osc.c, osc.h
+osc.c, osc.h:
-			code to perform cold start OSC cholesky.c, cholesky.h
+			code to perform cold start OSC
+cholesky.c, cholesky.h:
-			code required to perform the factorization and solve steps warm_start.c
+			code required to perform the factorization and
+			solve steps
+warm_start.c:
-			code that performs the warm-start sumulations Makefile
+            code that performs the warm-start sumulations
+Makefile
 README

 ==========================================================
 The oper_splt_code/ directory consists of the following subdirectories:

 AMD
 LDL
 UFconfig

 These contain routines written by Tim Davis et al., these are required to factorize the KKT matrix and solve the